 Easy R&D focus on the SME scheme where up to 33% of the qualifying R&D costs can be set against corporation tax.
 You can backdate claims up to two years from the end of your accounting period.

-Easy R&D are a member of HM Revenue & Customs’ (HMRC) R&D Consultative Committee – we bridge the expertise gap between the average accountant and a national practice.
-The company works on a contingency fee basis so there is no risk for you or your client to engage us.
+Easy R&D are a member of HM Revenue & Customs’ (HMRC) R&D Consultative Committee – we bridge the expertise gap between the average accountant and a national, multi-region practice.
+The company works on a contingency fee basis so there is no risk to engage us.
 Take advantage of our technical and specialist tax experience to maximise R&D tax relief claims with the Easy R&D Claim Portal.